microsoft/TypeScript-Handbook/pages/Advanced Types.md

 }
 ```

 In other words, `x` must be `1` when it gets compared to `2`, meaning that the above check is making an invalid comparison.
+This can also be seen to follow from De Morgan's laws for sets.

 # Enum Member Types